 Sir Criston Cole Goes Rogue

 Oh sir.
 You really don’t know how to play your part as the side dude.
 He gets upset when Laenor’s lover Joffrey reveals that he knows the secret between Criston and Rhaenyra.
 This leads to a full on fight where Criston kills Joffrey.
+The House of the Dragon‘s moment was both intense and disgusting, Criston didn’t know when to stop.
 Marriage celebrations are always a mess in this universe.

 As if this wedding isn’t awful enough, Viserys passes out right after the vows between two very sad people.
 Is he dead?
 We will have to wait and see.